HajkD/LTRpred/README.md

 # LTRpred(ict)

-## A bioinformatics pipeline for large scale comparative genomics of retrotransposons and for predicting potentially active retrotransposons from genome assemblies
+## A bioinformatics pipeline for large scale comparative genomics of retrotransposons and for predicting potentially active retrotransposons _de novo_ from raw genome assemblies

 > A meta-genomics pipeline explicitly designed to investigate LTR retrotransposons